mlsterl1/School_District_Analysis/README.md

     	![Scores by School Spending](perschoolDataFrame.png)

  * Group score by school size
-   * Create BIns for school size
+   * Create Bins for school size
    * Categorize bin sizes
    * Group by school size
    * Creat a DataFrame for the scores by school size